lorien/awesome-web-scraping/javascript.md

 * [puppeteer-recorder](https://github.com/checkly/puppeteer-recorder) - Puppeteer recorder is a Chrome extension that records your browser interactions and generates a Puppeteer script.
 * [wendigo](https://github.com/angrykoala/wendigo) - Test-oriented headless browser, built on top of Puppeteer.
 * [Playwright](https://github.com/microsoft/playwright) - Node.js library to automate Chromium, Firefox and WebKit with a single API
+* [hyperbrowser](https://github.com/hyperbrowserai/node-sdk) - A browser automation tool that allows you to automate web browsing and web scraping tasks.

 ## Multiprocessing
   * [nexpect](https://github.com/nodejitsu/nexpect) - spawn and control child processes in node.js with ease